 More comprehensive community outreach and education along with robust screening and treatment practices can greatly help bring the number down.
 It is imperative for the doctors to take detailed sexual histories of their patients, and screen for STDs using more rigorous techniques than simply relying on the urine tests.

 This approach may help get STD rates under control.
 However, the issue is a lot more complicated, as certain socioeconomic groups and communities are more susceptible to STDs than others, and other public health issues like the opioid epidemic and substance use, which may compound the issue.

 STD Rates in The U.S. Continue To Grow!

-CDC reports show that STDs have reached highest-levels in the U.S. for the fourth year in a row.
-The rates of syphilis, gonorrhea, and Chlamydia are higher than ever today!
-But, it is vital to learn why they are on the rise and how can you protect yourself from this growing health crisis?
+CDC reports show that STDs have reached record levels in the U.S. for the fourth year in a row.
+The rates of syphilis, gonorrhea and Chlamydia are higher than ever!
+It is vital to learn why they are on the rise and how can you protect yourself from this growing health crisis.

 The point to ponder is, what made things go worse?
 Why have STDs gotten out of control?
 And what can be done to protect yourself in this health emergency?

 There are several different aspects that have health professionals sweating over the rise in sexually transmitted diseases.

 With the STD numbers going up rapidly, there are more threats to women’s health care than ever before.
 A year ago, Trump administration had cut more than 200 million USD in the federal reproductive care funding.
 This activity jeopardized numerous programs that actually helped screen for and treat sexually transmitted diseases.
 As a result, people do not have proper places for STD screening, or even if they do, they lack access to thorough screening and timely treatment.